A. The advice of Ahithophel and of Hushai.

 a.
 I will arise and pursue David tonight: Ahithophel advised a quick, selective attack against David only (I will strike only the king).
 He advised urgency, doing it all while David was still west of the Jordan River.

 b.
 I will strike only the king: This slip of the tongue was more like an unknowing prophecy.
-Deep in his heart even Ahithophel knew that David was the real king.
+Deep in his heart, even Ahithophel knew that David was the real king.

 c.
-And the saying please Absalom and all the elders of Israel: Ahithophel’s plan was smart.
+And the saying pleased Absalom and all the elders of Israel: Ahithophel’s plan was smart.
 It was bold and had a high probability of success and it would spare Israel a protracted civil war between the supporters of David and the supporters of Absalom.

 2. (5-10) Hushai disagrees with Ahithophel’s advice.

 Then Absalom said, “Now call Hushai the Archite also, and let us hear what he says too.”
 And when Hushai came to Absalom, Absalom spoke to him, saying, “Ahithophel has spoken in this manner.
 Shall we do as he says?
 If not, speak up.”
 So Hushai said to Absalom: “The advice that Ahithophel has given is not good at this time.”
 “For,” said Hushai, “you know your father and his men, that they are mighty men, and they are enraged in their minds, like a bear robbed of her cubs in the field; and your father is a man of war, and will not camp with the people.
 Surely by now he is hidden in some pit, or in some other place.
 And it will be, when some of them are overthrown at the first, that whoever hears it will say, ‘There is a slaughter among the people who follow Absalom.’
 And even he who is valiant, whose heart is like the heart of a lion, will melt completely.
 For all Israel knows that your father is a mighty man, and those who are with him are valiant men.”